9 JULY 2025

 This brings us to the technology or people debate that has been ongoing for many years now.
 At EQ, we think the right combination of technology and people is the key to success.

 Of course, the right technology creates efficient and effective processes.
 In enforcing compliance as a standard, it can be invaluable, as we’ve experienced in supporting the largest scale mis-selling remediations.
-However, even with the best tools, there is really no match for specialist knowledge and people skills when working on more complex products such as pensions or investment options.
+However, even with the best tools, there is really no match for specialist knowledge and people skills when working on more complex products such as pensions or historical remediation cases.

-Customers thank our staff for taking the time to listen and helping them understand these more complex products that are so vital to financial wealth later in life.
+Customers thank our staff for taking the time to listen and helping them understand products that are so vital to financial health.
+Be this support with forbearance and payment options when people are struggling financially, when they have a complaint about a product or service, or when they are planning for their future.
 This can’t be done by machines or automated one-size-fits-all work.
 What makes the difference, is the specialist knowledge, attitude and time that people give.

 Keeping an open mind – top tips for business accountability

 Any kind of operational change programme can be nerve wracking, whether you are looking to improve your operational accountability, increase your efficiency, or deliver excellent customer service and outcomes.
-As part of our Without Boundaries series, we look the key considerations for delivering change with control to help you improve your business.
+Working with a trusted partner with demonstrable credibility and experience in this space is an obvious way of reducing this risk.
+But the key to real success in change in to keep an open mind about the potential solutions and explore the 'art of the possible' alongside your chosen partners.

 Don’t get precious about your processes